Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper extensions: Missing data, confidence intervals, and the F-test

 The MDSS spectral window delivers a lower dynamic range than the DPSS spectral window, as we can see by comparing the two versions of $W^{(0)}(f)$ in Figures \ref{fig:dpss} and \ref{fig:KeplerQ16spec}: the DPSS $W^{(0)}(f)$ drops by over 10 orders of magnitude over the frequency range $0 < f < \varpi$, while the MDSS $W^{(0)}(f)$ drops by less than five orders of magnitude over $0 < f < \varpi$.
 In general, missing-data tapers have lower spectral concentrations than classical tapers, leading to more spectral leakage.
 If the dataset is only missing a few scattered data points, as in the KIC~6102338 Q0 data, a bias-averse observer may wish to fill in the missing data and use the classical multitaper method instead of the \citet{chave2019multitaper} missing-data method.
-In \S \ref{sec:sun} we will examine another dataset for which an observer might reasonably choose either classical or missing-data multitaper.
-However, despite their different bias reduction capabilities, the missing-data and standard multitaper power spectrum estimators share the formal property that the spectral window is the same at every frequency, which is in general not true for the Lomb-Scargle periodogram.
+However, despite their different bias reduction capabilities, the missing-data and standard multitaper power spectrum estimators share the formal property that {all power spectrum peaks have the same rectangular shape as the spectral window}, which is in general not true for the Lomb-Scargle periodogram (see \citet[Appendix D]{scargle1982studies} and \S \ref{subsec:windows} on pseudowindowing).